-Allow your computer to warm up for at least 15 minutes before acquiring data with these boards board.
-The high speed components used on these boards generate heat, and it takes this amount of time for a board to reach steady state if it has been powered off for a significant amount of time.
+Allow your computer to warm up for at least 15 minutes before acquiring data with this board.
+The high speed components used on the board generates heat, and it takes this amount of time for a board to reach steady state if it has been powered off for a significant amount of time.